bmistry4/nalu-stable-exp-neurips-review/README.md

     - <pre> Rscript <a href="export/single_layer_task/neurips_range.r">neurips_range.r</a> None /data/nalms/csvs/r_results/neurips-2021/ sltr-in2 op-div None nips-sltr-in2 </pre>
         - First arg: N/A
         - Second arg: Path to directory where you want to save the plot file
-        - Third arg: Filename of the csv results to load.
+        - Third arg: Filename for plot(/ loading csv filename if single model).
+Use lookup key value (see table below).
         - Forth arg: Arithmetic operation to create plot of (i.e. op-add, op-sub, op-mul, and op-div)
         - Fifth arg: N/A
         - Sixth arg: Lookup key (see table below) used to load relevant files and plot information